A Simple Way to Get Big and Strong Is:

 Russwole Powerbuilding Split to Maximize Muscle Growth

-It’s got everything a beginner powerbuilder needs to get started with this style of training.
+It’s got everything a powerbuilder needs to get started with this style of training.

-For this powerbuilding plan, you are going to train four times per week, alternating between lower body and upper body training sessions.
+For this powerbuilding plan, you will train four times per week, alternating between lower body and upper body training sessions.

 Here is your weekly training split that keeps Sunday a rest day*: